jpskycak/wedding/docs/source/event.rst

  * **Where?** `Crystal Ballroom <https://www.crystalballroomcatering.com/>`_ at the Lerner Theatre (`410 S Main St. Elkhart, IN 46516 <https://maps.app.goo.gl/4ZPqMNYrCzZdFBkj6>`_).

- * **RSVP?** Please follow instructions in your email invitation and RSVP by September 1, 2024.
+ * **RSVP?** Please RSVP `here<https://withjoy.com/sanjana-justin/rsvp>`_ by September 1, 2024.
+Please enter the full name (first and last) of at least one person in your party to access the RSVP.
+If you have any problems, please email us and let us know!
  * **Dress code?** Formal Indian or Western attire, whichever you prefer.
 Bright colors are encouraged!

 And some supplemental details: